-- 3. Students of the Institute shall elect representatives of their number to serve on the committee prior to the first committee meeting of each year.4.
-The committee shall be chaired by one of the student members, to be elected by the committee at - 4.
+- 3. Students of the Institute shall elect representatives of their number to serve on the committee - prior to the first committee meeting of each year.

 The committee shall be chaired by one of the student members, to be elected by the committee at the first meeting of the year.
-If the student chair becomes unavailable (for instance, if they have completed or left the programme and a new chair has not yet been elected), the DGS will serve as interim chair only until such a time as a new chair can be elected. - 5.
+If the student chair becomes unavailable (for instance, if they have completed or left the programme and a new chair has not yet been elected), the DGS will serve - completed of left the programme and a new chair has not yet been elected), the DGS will serve as interim chair only until such a time as a new chair can be elected.

 The secretary to the committee will be the OII Graduate Studies Assistant.
-The secretary will take the notes from the meetings, and liaise with the chair to create the minutes of the meeting. - 6.
+The secretary will take the notes from the meetings, and liaise with the chair to create the minutes of the meeting.
 The committee will normally meet at least three times a year, with meetings usually held once each term.
 The committee shall have leave to allow the chair to take action as appropriate between meetings.